 Reducetarians include people who limit the amount of meat they consume for any number of reasons, but it’s clear that reducing your meat consumption is one of the most impactful actions you can take to improve the lives of farmed animals, your health and the planet.

-The U.S. has the highest per capita meat consumption of any large country in the world, which has many implications for the welfare of animals, your health and the planet.
+The United States has one of the highest rates of meat consumption of any country in the world, which has many implications for the welfare of animals, your health, and the planet.
 The huge demand for meat puts enormous pressure on farmers to produce livestock in poor conditions just to keep up.
 By reducing our meat consumption, there will be less pressure on the farmers who have industrialized their systems in order to meet the excessively high demand for animal protein.

 Anecdotally, vegans and vegetarians usually find they feel lighter and more energetic after they’ve stopped consuming meat.
 This is due to the body expending more energy to digest meat when compared to plant-based foods.
 In particular, leafy greens and legumes are high in fiber and are easy to digest, so you’ll feel more energetic for longer compared to a meal with meat.

 Climate change is our world’s biggest threat and intensive animal farming is the biggest contributor.
 Livestock production is a major contributor to global greenhouse gas emissions—more than all cars, planes, and other forms of transport put together.
 And cattle ranching is the largest driver of deforestation in every Amazon country, accounting for 80% of current deforestation rates.
 Deforestation remains the second-largest driver of global warming.
 But by decreasing the demand for cattle and other livestock production, we can reduce the need for such destructive deforestation and its climate repercussions.